By James Waterson

 Explore the Underwater World of the San Marcos River

 For a different kind of diving, head to the San Marcos River.
 Swim to the depths of the river and watch as sunfish, blue tilapia, crayfish, and turtles swim among the long river grasses as part of a snorkeling adventure with Snorkel TX.
-Throughout the one-hour and 90-minute guided tours, you’ll dive below the surface of the crystal clear river and uncover its mysteries.
+Throughout the one-hour and 90-minute guided tours, you’ll dive below the surface of the crystal-clear river and uncover its mysteries.
 These excursions include a mask and snorkel, so don’t worry about bringing your own.
 If you’d rather explore on your own, opt for the one-hour self-guided tour.
-No matter what you choose, you’ll get the chance to explore an underwater world loaded with surprises.

 Photo Credit: @ryanpalmer78702

 While there’s no definitive way to enjoy some time on the San Marcos River, a guided kayak tour with Paddle with Style should be at the top of your list.
 Keep a keen eye out for birds, fish, turtles, and more wildlife on the Wild Rice Tour, a 1.5-hour, two-mile tour that takes you to see Texas wild rice, which is only found along the San Marcos River.
 For more time out on the water, go for the Explore the San Marcos River tour.
 This three- to four-hour excursion travels four to seven miles along the river, a journey that includes plenty of wildlife watching as your guide relays facts about the area that make it unique.
 Traveling with a group?
 Choose the Wine Tasting Tour, which combines a morning paddle with a few hours of sampling reds and whites made at a nearby winery.